lucalista/shinestacker/docs/main.md

 ## Graphical User Interface

-A GUI is also available, still experimental and with no documentetion.
+A GUI is also available, still experimental and undocumented.
 To run the GUI, from the main package directory run:

 ```console